andre2l2/Queue-project/readme.md

 ### About

 Welcome to queue project!
-In this project I create this project named electronic queue, for help all peoples when wait in queue.
+I create this project named electronic queue, for help all peoples when wait in queue.
 What you need to run this project?
 You need Node.js for run javascirpt, and mongodb, a database NoSQL.

 ### How you can run